Ardenwald axe murders: Murders

 At approximately 8:00 a.m. on June 9, the wife of C. W. Matthews, a neighbor of the Hills', knocked on the front door of their home after her husband noticed that William had not left the residence as he normally did each morning to catch the interurban streetcar to his job at the Portland Natural Gas Company.
-Upon receiving no answer, Mrs. Matthews peeked into the front window of the home and saw the bloodied body of four-year-old Dorothy laid out on the floor.
-Clackamas County Sheriff Ernest Mass arrived shortly after the Matthews' reported the crime.
+Upon receiving no answer, Mrs. Matthews peeked into the front window of the home and saw the bloodied body of five-year-old Dorothy laid out on the floor.
+Clackamas County Sheriff Ernest Mass arrived shortly after the Matthews reported the crime.

 It was estimated that the murders occurred around 12:45 a.m. based on a broken clock in the cabin that had stopped at the time, along with a neighbor's report that his dogs had begun barking loudly around this time.
 The bodies of Ruth and William were discovered entangled in bed, Ruth's lying beneath that of her husband's.
 It was determined that, after William had been bludgeoned to death with an axe, Ruth was then struck twice in the head.
 After both parents were deceased, eight-year-old Philip was subsequently bludgeoned to death, with Dorothy being the last to die.